20ft/20ft/docs/index.rst

 .. topic:: Overview

    20ft.nz is a (currently) invite only container hosting service.
 It is unique in that it does not require an orchestrator and instead provides a CLI and Python SDK to be able to interact with the service directly.
-It has a focus on security, is explicit about where code runs, and uses Docker's images and development tools.
+It has a strong focus on security, is explicit about where code runs, and uses Docker's images and development tools.

    For more information email davep@polymath.tech.